zio/zio/docs/guides/migrate/from-akka.md

 We know that having these types of functions is not composable.
 So it is hard to write small pieces of actors and compose them together to build large applications.

+## Akka Use-cases

+Before starting the migration, we need to understand what types of use-cases developers use Akka for.

+Akka is a toolkit for building highly concurrent, distributed, and resilient message-driven applications.
+Here are the most common use-cases for Akka among developers:

+1. Parallelism
+2. Concurrent State Management
+3. Event Sourcing
+4. Distributed Computing

+Let's see an example of each use-case in a simple application using Akka.

 ## Modeling Actors Using ZIO

 ### Parallelism